xjtu-enre/ENRE-workflow/README.md

 # Guidance on adopting ENRE to a new language

+> ENRE has [unified JSON format](./JSONFormat.jsonc) released, any comments are appreciated.

 ## Project Structure

 You are suggested to organize the new project as the following diagram shows: